citusdata/citus_docs/reference/configuration.rst

 * **debug:** Logs statement at DEBUG severity level.

 * **log:** Logs statement at LOG severity level.
-Log severity level will contain both the error, followed by :code:`STATEMENT` which contains the SQL query that was run.
+The log line will include the SQL query that was run.

 * **notice:** Logs statement at NOTICE severity level.